bluescarni/piranha/doc/concepts.rst

 .. cpp:concept:: template <typename T> piranha::StringType

-   This concept is satisfied if ``T`` is a string-like entity.
+   This concept is satisfied if ``T`` is a string-like entity, or a cv-qualified version thereof.
 The types satisfying this concept are listed in the documentation of :cpp:concept:`mppp::StringType <mppp::StringType>`.

 Type properties
 ---------------